-- water consumption - refuse removal - sewerage services - rates and taxes - interest, and - Miscellaneous and sundry charges. - municipal manager: means the person appointed by the Municipal Council as the Municipal Manager of the municipality in terms of section 82 of the Local Government Structures Act, 1998 (Act 117 of 1998) and includes any person - · acting in such position, and - to whom the municipal manager has delegated a power, function or duty in respect of such delegated power, function or duty, - Xii municipal services: those services, rates and taxes reflected on the municipal account for which payment is required by the municipality, - xiii municipal treasurer: means a person appointed by the Council to manage the Council's financial administration, - xiv occupier: means any person who occupies any premises or part thereof, without regard to the title under which he or she occupies, - xv owner: means - the person in whom the legal title to the premises is vested, - in a case where the person in whom the legal title is vested is insolvent or dead, or is under any form of legal disability whatsoever, the person in whom the administration of and control of such premises is vested as curator, trustee, executor, administrator, judicial manager, liquidator or other legal representative, - in any case where the Council is unable to determine the identity of such person, a person who is entitled to the benefit of such premises or a building thereon, - in the case of premises for which a lease of 30 years or more has been entered, the lessee thereof, - in relation to - a piece of land delineated on a sectional plan registered in terms of the Sectional Titles Act 1986, (Act 95 of 1986), and without restricting the above the developer or the body corporate in respect of the common property, or
+- sewerage services

+- rates and taxes

+- interest, and

+- Miscellaneous and sundry charges.

+municipal manager: means the person appointed by the Municipal Council as the Municipal Manager of the municipality in terms of section 82 of the Local Government Structures Act, 1998 (Act 117 of 1998) and includes any person acting in such position, and to whom the municipal manager has delegated a power, function or duty in respect of such delegated power, function or duty, municipal services: those services, rates and taxes reflected on the municipal account for which payment is required by the municipality, municipal treasurer: means a person appointed by the Council to manage the Council's financial administration, occupier: means any person who occupies any premises or part thereof, without regard to the title under which he or she occupies, owner: means

+- the person in whom the legal title to the premises is vested, - in a case where the person in whom the legal title is vested is insolvent or dead, or is under any form of legal disability whatsoever, the person in whom the administration of and control of such premises is vested as curator, trustee, executor, administrator, judicial manager, liquidator or other legal representative, - in any case where the Council is unable to determine the identity of such person, a person who is entitled to the benefit of such premises or a building thereon, - in the case of premises for which a lease of 30 years or more has been entered, the lessee thereof, - in relation to - a piece of land delineated on a sectional plan registered in terms of the Sectional Titles Act 1986, (Act 95 of 1986), and without restricting the above the developer or the body corporate in respect of the common property, or - a section as defined in such Act, the person in whose name such section is registered under sectional title deed and includes the lawfully appointed agent of such a person, - any legal person including but not limited to - a company registered in terms of the Companies Act, 1973 (Act 61 of 1973), Trust inter vivos, Trust mortis causa, a Closed Corporation registered in terms of the Closed Corporations Act, 1984 (Act 69 of 1984), a Voluntary Association. - o any Department of State. - any Council or Board established in terms of any legislation applicable to the Republic of South Africa - o o any Embassy or other foreign entity.

-- a section as defined in such Act, the person in whose name such section is registered under sectional title deed and includes the lawfully appointed agent of such a person, - any legal person including but not limited to - a company registered in terms of the Companies Act, 1973 (Act 61 of 1973), Trust inter vivos, Trust mortis causa, a Closed Corporation registered in terms of the Closed Corporations Act, 1984 (Act 69 of 1984), a Voluntary Association. - any Department of State. - any Council or Board established in terms of any legislation applicable to the Republic of South Africa - o any Embassy or other foreign entity. - xvi policy document: means the approved customer care, credit control and debt collection policy of the Municipal Council as approved on 30 January 2002 and as amended from time to time, - xvii premises: includes any piece of land, the external surface boundaries of which are delineated on - a general plan or diagram registered in terms of the Land Survey Act, 9 of 1927) or in terms of the Deeds Registry Act, 47 of 1937, or - a sectional plan registered in terms of the Sectional Titles Act, 95 of 1986, which is situated within the area of jurisdiction of the Council. - xviii child-headed house: means a household where the main caregiver of the household is younger than 18 years of age or a registered scholar or student.
+policy document: means the approved customer care, credit control and debt collection policy of the Municipal Council as approved on 30 January 2002 and as amended from time to time, premises: includes any piece of land, the external surface boundaries of which are delineated on child-headed house: means a household where the main caregiver of the household is younger than 18 years of age or a registered scholar or student.

+- a general plan or diagram registered in terms of the Land Survey Act, 9 of 1927) or in terms of the Deeds Registry Act, 47 of 1937, or - a sectional plan registered in terms of the Sectional Titles Act, 95 of 1986, which is situated within the area of jurisdiction of the Council.